tsimafeip/uds-nnia-tutorial-2223/01-introduction/main.md

 :::: column
 ## Transfer from last year
-- Maybe possible (tbd)
+- Yes
 - Assignments recommended (because of the exam)
 ::::
 :::

 # What's available

-- Lectures by Prof. Klakow (recorded)
+- Lectures by Prof. Klakow (onsite)
-- Tutorials (not recorded, but allowed for private sharing)
+- Tutorials (online with Tsimafei and onsite with Nicholas)
 - Corrected homework
 - Consultations
   - Only in specific cases